xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 Authentication [optional]
 -------------------------
 In order to display data via xcube-viewer exclusively to registered and authorized users, the data served by xcube serve may be protected by adding Authentication to the server configuration.
-In order to ensure protection, a *Authority* and an *Audience* needs to be provided.
+In order to ensure protection, an *Authority* and an *Audience* needs to be provided.
 Here authentication by `Auth0`_ is used.
 Please note the trailing slash in the "Authority" URL.